aswinayyolath/proposals/095-stretch-cluster.md

 ## Motivation

 A stretch Kafka cluster allows Kafka nodes to be distributed across multiple Kubernetes clusters.
-This approach also facilitates maby valuable use cases, such as:
+This approach also facilitates many valuable use cases, such as:

 - **High Availability**: Distributing Kafka brokers across multiple Kubernetes cluster significantly enhances resilience by enabling the system to tolerate the outage of a Kubernetes cluster without disrupting service to clients.